Stewartarmbrecht/Serverless-Eventing-Platform-for-Microservices/README.md

 author: nzthiago, stewartarmbrecht
 ---

+**_NOTE: BROKEN BUILD!!
+This project is currently under an extensive upgrade of all componenets and a re-architecture to implement several new patterns.
+If you are interested in reviewing patterns.
+The Audio service is being built first._**

+**_All information below will need to be updated once the upgrades and refactoring are complete._**

 # Eden: Reference Architecture for Serverless Microservices on Azure

 In this sample, we have built four microservices that use an [Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview)